Andrey Golubev: 2011–2012

 Golubev reached two second rounds in two consecutive years at the 2011 and at the 2012 Indian Wells Masters as a qualifier, his best showing at this Masters 1000.

 Golubev lost to Rafael Nadal in the first round of the 2011 US Open in straight sets, but he led early in each of the sets 3–1 in the first, 3–0 in the second, and 3–1 in the third, and was able to hold to force the second set into a tiebreak.
 The final score was 4–6, 6–7, 5–7.

 Golubev reached the second round of the 2012 Australian Open his best showing at this Grand Slam equaling his showing at the 2010 Australian Open.

-2020: Six ATP Challenger titles in doubles
+2020: Six ATP Challenger titles

 In 2020 he won five consecutive ATP Challenger titles and six overall for the season.

 2021: Historic French Open final, third ATP final, Olympics & top 25 debut in doubles

 Partnering with fellow Kazakh Alexander Bublik, Golubev reached the third round of the 2021 Australian Open his best showing in his career at this Major, after a five-year non-participation at a Grand Slam level in doubles, defeating top pair R. Farrah/J.S.
 Cabal.

 The pair Golubev/Bublik went two steps further and reached the semifinals of the 2021 French Open defeating No. 5 seeded Ivan Dodig/Filip Polášek (second round), No. 11 seeded Wesley Koolhof/Jean-Julien Rojer (third round) and Hugo Nys/Tim Pütz (quarterfinals) en route, Golubev's best showing at this Grand Slam since the doubles semifinal of the 2014 French Open partnering with Samuel Groth.
 In the semifinal the Kazakh duo defeated the Spanish duo Pablo Andújar/Pedro Martínez who were both making their Grand Slam semifinals doubles debut.
 They played in the final against the French home favorites Nicolas Mahut/Pierre-Hugues Herbert, but they lost 6−4, 6−7, 4−6.
 With this run, Golubev improved his ranking, entering the top 40 at No. 39 on 14 June, from his best doubles ranking of No. 65 reached on 23 March 2015.

 At the 2021 Wimbledon Championships he reached the third round for the first time at this Major partnering Robin Haase.
 As a result, he reached a career high ranking of No. 35 in doubles on 19 July 2021.
 He reached the third round at the 2021 US Open (tennis) as well for the first time partnering Andreas Mies.

 At the 2021 St. Petersburg Open he reached his second ATP doubles final of the season and third in his career partnering Hugo Nys.
 As a result, he made his debut into the top 30 in the doubles rankings at World No. 28 on 1 November and top 25 debut on 8 November 2021.